Twi1ightSparkle/borg-wrapper/README.md

-# Borg backup runner
+# Borg wrapper

 <!--
-Borg backup runner.
+Borg wrapper.
 An (almost) no-dependency wrapper script for basic Borg backup features.
 Copyright (C) 2022  Twilight Sparkle

 This program is free software: you can redistribute it and/or modify